CS5262 Multimedia Networking and Systems, Fall 2021

 - Instructor: Cheng-Hsin Hsu (firstname.lastname@example.org)

 This course covers two types of topics.
 First, we will review the key concepts of the broad area of multimedia and networks, which will prepare the students to get ready for more advanced topics.
-Second, we will study the cutting-edge multimedia networking systems, such as 360-degree video streaming to head-mounted displays, decentralized social media, and P4 based media-aware network elements.
+Second, we will study the cutting-edge multimedia networking systems, such as 6 Degree-of-Freedom (6DoF) video streaming to Head-Mounted Displays (HMDs), cloud-based Extended Reality (XR) gaming, decentralized social media, and P4 based media-aware network elements.
 The goal of the course is to have each student finish a term project by the end of the semester.

 This course covers the latest research in the areas of networking and multimedia systems.
 Despite the basic concepts of multimedia networking will be reviewed, the course is a graduate-level course and requires each student to work on an intensive term project.
 Students are expected to regularly present their project progress and turn in publishable technical reports at the end of the semester, in order to pass the course.